railsware/js-routes/Readme.md

   * Option is configurable at JS level with `Routes.configure()`
   * Example: {:format => "json", :trailing\_slash => true, :protocol => "https", :subdomain => "api", :host => "example.com", :port => 3000}
   * Default: {}
-* `exclude` - Array of regexps to exclude from js routes.
+* `exclude` - Array of regexps to exclude from routes.
   * Default: []
   * The regexp applies only to the name before the `_path` suffix, eg: you want to match exactly `settings_path`, the regexp should be `/^settings$/`
-* `include` - Array of regexps to include in js routes.
+* `include` - Array of regexps to include in routes.
   * Default: []
   * The regexp applies only to the name before the `_path` suffix, eg: you want to match exactly `settings_path`, the regexp should be `/^settings$/`
 * `namespace` - global object used to access routes.